 Making homemade seasonings is a simple way to get great flavor.
 Here’s what to do.

-Combine all the ingredients together and mix until fully combined.
+1. Combine all the ingredients together in a small bowl.
+Mix until its fully combined.
 That’s it!

-I like to use a mason jar or a spice bottle and then drop in all the ingredients, then shake it up right there in the jar (like it’s a cocktail!).
+2. I like to use a mason jar or a spice bottle.
+Drop in all the ingredients, then shake it up right there in the jar (like it’s a cocktail!).
 That gets everything nice and mixed up.

 Make sure your spices aren’t expired!
 They are easy to forget about, especially if you don’t use them often.

-I suggest you check your spices once a year and throw away any that have expired or will expire soon, then replace the ones you will need and set a calendar reminder for next year!
+I suggest you check your spices once a year.
+Throw away any that have expired or will expire soon.
+Replace the ones you will need and set a calendar reminder for next year.

 Storing in an airtight container makes a big difference as the flavor can escape.
 If you like to make your own seasonings, you can buy a box of empty spice jars to keep them in.